William Fisher (media executive): U.S. career

-In 1999 Fisher returned to the U.S., where he was hired as president of a joint venture between private equity investor Hicks, Muse, Tate & Furst, the Cisneros Group, and Playboy Enterprises, overseeing international TV networks in 40 countries with 30 million subscribers, and launching new services in Benelux, France, Israel, New Zealand and Taiwan.
+In 1999 Fisher returned to the U.S., where he was hired as president of a joint venture between private equity fund Hicks, Muse, Tate & Furst, the Cisneros Group, and Playboy Enterprises, overseeing international TV networks in 40 countries with 30 million subscribers, and launching new PayTV services in Benelux, France, Israel, New Zealand and Taiwan.
 Fisher left in 2001, after the company was acquired by the Argentine public company Claxson Interactive Group.

 In 2002 he co-founded Collegia Capital, LLC, an investment company that advises on private equity and venture transactions in media and entertainment, with clients including Goldman Sachs private equity, hedge fund and distressed debt groups.
 In 2005, Collegia Capital acquired the Broadway Digital Archive, a 100-title library of films that appeared on US public television, featuring performances by Ingrid Bergman, Dustin Hoffman, Kevin Kline, Meryl Streep and others in plays by Chekov, O'Neill, Shakespeare, Tennessee Williams et al. Collegia Capital also produced the 104 episode syndicated series MovieStar.
-In 2006 Fisher was named CEO of Towers Productions, the Chicago-based Emmy-award-winning producer of broadcast and cable series and specials that include American Justice, Gangland, Inside 9/11 and Storm Stories.
+In 2006 Fisher was named CEO of Towers Productions, the Chicago-based Emmy-award-winning producer of broadcast and cable series and specials that include American Justice (278 episodes), Gangland (87 episodes), Inside 9/11, and Storm Stories (371 episodes).

-In 2014 Fisher co-founded YuVue, LLC, an on-line service that gives photographers and videographers a platform to license their work to media outlets and brands while securing copyright and maintaining their ability to share images on social media channels.
+In 2014 Fisher co-founded YuVue, LLC, an on-line platform that allows photographers and videographers to license their work to media outlets and brands while securing copyright and maintaining their control on social media channels.
+In 2021 he served as part of Americas Management Group, initiating and leading the sale and purchase of the largest PayTV operation in South America, Vrio Corp.
+The company owns the DIRECTV and SKY brands in South America, serving more than 10 million customers in 7 countries.
+As part of that transaction, his team developed Vrio's strategy to restructure the company, speed the deployment of OTT services through regional ISPs, and launch satellite internet service.

+Fisher relocated to London in 2023.
+In 2025 he acquired the Berlin-based classical music audiovisual streaming platform IDAGIO GmbH, with 2.5m app downloads in 132 countries.